predrag3141/PSLQ/README.md

 The rightmost equality above just says that column _n-1_ of _B_ is a solution we can call "_m_" of _<x,m> = 0_.

-## Improvements of PSLQ Based on the Diagonal of H
+## Trading Time for Accuracy Using the Diagonal of H

 Each iteration of PSLQ performs a pair of row operations on _H_ -- one to tame the diagonal of _H_, another to reduce the entries below the diagonal.
 In this section, "row operation" refers to the former, designed to tame the diagonal of _H_.
 Any row operation with determinant 1 or -1 is acceptable.
 But the original 1992 PSLQ paper and the 1999 analysis of PSLQ consider only swaps of adjacent rows.